russellpierce/mcparallelDo/cran-comments.md

   R6 is a build-time dependency.

+Possibly mis-spelled words in DESCRIPTION: mccollect (10:26, 13:43) mcparallel (10:11, 11:53)
+  mcparallelDo (9:36, 9:51)
+All of the above are function names

 ## Downstream dependencies
-This is a new submission, there are none.
+This is a new package.
+There are no downstream dependencies.